cloudogu/k8s-dogu-operator/docs/development/v3beta1_conversion_webhook_en.md

 Gated by `.Values.global.networkPolicies.enabled`.
 Denies all ingress to the operator pods except TCP port `9443` (the webhook port).
-That port is deliberately left open to all sources because the kube-apiserver calls the conversion webhook directly, and its source IP is unpredictable (it may be outside the cluster's pod CIDR on managed control planes).
+That port is deliberately left open to all sources because the kube-apiserver calls the conversion webhook directly, and its source IP is unpredictable.

 ### `deployment.yaml`